Similar Posts

 John Muir Biography The Father of National Parks & Geology John Muir was a Scottish-American writer, lecturer, and an early influencer for nature, geology, wildlife, and more.
 He’s also known as an honorary public figure for advocating the conservation of wildlife from the mid-1800s to the early 1900s.
 To many, he was a self-mastered glaciologist,…

-What is Common Opal?
+What is Precious Opal?